gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 - Test Updating Overview, Main image, Description & Shipping
 - A form is displayed with the products data already filled in.

-### US-2032: List products for administrators
+### US-2032: Access the Product Management Dashboard

-"As an Administrator I want to list all of products in order to have a global view of all products sold on Blue Velvet Music store."
+"As an Administrator I want to access the Product Management Dashboard to manage all products, including listing all of products in order to have a global view of all products sold on Blue Velvet Music store."

 Acceptance criteria:

-- Only authenticated users in the role orf admin, salesperson or shipper can list products.
+- Only authenticated users in the role orf admin, salesperson or shipper can access the dashboard.
+- The dashboard, among other things, contains  a  list products.
+- A message showing the logged-in user should be presented: "Welcome,{username} (role)
+- An option to logout of this page must be presented for security reasons.
+After clicking logout, the login form must be presented (See US 1351 and 1358)
 - The list of products may be too long.
 Provide a way for navigation (e.g. pagination for the products list)
  - By default, it must be possible to see 10 products per page (pagination)
 - Pagination is based on product names
 - Pagination should work well with sorting
 - Sort by product name, ID, brand, and category